warzocha/awesome-pm-toys/README.md

 ## Other lists
 - [Engineering Team Management](https://github.com/kdeldycke/awesome-engineering-team-management) - hundreds of texts about becoming a manager of development team

+## Miscellanea
+- [Mouseless](https://mouseless.app) - cheatsheets for many popular MacOS apps combined with interactive drills to train the muscle-memory
+- [Glyphfinder](https://www.glyphfinder.com) - place where you can find any Unicode character by searching words, categories, look-alikes and colors

 ## Resources
 Every text goes here.